-This section contains the requirements and instructions required to setup and run the UDP Demo.
+This section provides the requirements and instructions required to setup the UDP Demo and run it.
 The Demo demonstrates the exchange of datagrams between the eZ80F91 MCU running ZTP (with UDP services) and a PC client running the UDP services of Microsoft Windows-based TCP/IP stack.